AvacWeb/Avac-Selector-Engine/README.md

 * The selector engine supports a range of browsers but not as much as the likes of Sizzle.
 Any suggestions or improvements for browser support would be good.
 * There are shortcuts in the script for optimization.
 SUCH AS when the specified attribute is 'href' it will only get A tags.
 * Another is when the specified attribute is 'name' it will check getElementsByName support and use that.
-* The third parameter can actually make a massive difference.
-It may not seem like it, but it can do. use it wisely, this is something no other selector has provided.
 * Will I ever offer an API for adding more pseudo's or selectors?
 Probably not.
-If you need to add more, your doing something wrong IMO.
+I find there is enough for my needs.
 * IE support: Supports 7,8,9 didnt test any earlier.